03

 I had failed him too.
 He was also just as messed up as me.
 As wronged as me.

-And yet I felt that my sorrow w
+And yet I felt that my sorrow was bigger than his.

 In all ways ,that was only fair.